List of Star vs. the Forces of Evil characters: Avarius family

-Lord Brudo (voiced by John DiMaggio) and Lady Avarius (voiced by Tress MacNeille) are Ludo's parents and the former inhabitants of Castle Avarius.
+Lord Brudo Avarius (voiced by John DiMaggio) and Lady Avarius (voiced by Tress MacNeille) are Ludo's parents and the former inhabitants of Castle Avarius.
 Though it is stated they have dozens of offspring, the only child, other than Ludo, seen in the series is Ludo's younger brother, Dennis (voiced by Atticus Shaffer).
 They lived in Castle Avarius until Ludo occupied it with his minions while they were on vacation, afterward relegated to a run down house in the Forest of Certain Death.
 They are a very dysfunctional family, with Ludo recounting several incidents of emotional abuse and Brudo expressing no regret for "being hard" on Ludo as a child, calling him a "runt."
 Brudo is gruff, lazy, rude and dismissive of Lady Avarius' attempts at some semblance of noble dignity in their exile.
 Lady Avarius is frenetic, with rapid shifts in mood and attention, but is equally angry at Ludo.
 She notably has a black eye swollen shut when she first appears in the show, though no explanation is given.
 Dennis, contrary to his parents, shows warmth and concern for others, especially Ludo.
 He assisted Queen Moon in finding Ludo after confiding in her about his brother's slipping sanity.
 All members of the Avarius family are humanoid with avian features, round heads and beaks.
 They are very tall, except for Ludo.
 Dennis is capable of flying and even carried Queen Moon to and from Ludo's hideout.
 Ludo has no contact with his family but does expresses fondness when Dennis is specifically mentioned.
 The trauma from Ludo's childhood comes out when he fashions dolls in the likeness of his parents.
 After imagining them saying loving, supportive things for a while, the caricatures revert to memory and he compulsively puppets the abusive, denigrating personalities his parents actually have.